Maybe your family has outgrown that starter HDB BTO flat and you’re now looking to upgrading options for a better place.

 Under HDB guidelines, you’re required to physically occupy the flat for it to be counted towards the MOP.
 That means if you moved your family overseas for a year, that year doesn’t count towards the MOP.

-If you’ve got the cash to purchase another property without selling off your current one, then this doesn’t matter so much.
+If you’ve got the cash to consider upgrading or purchase another property without selling off your current HDB flat, then this doesn’t matter so much.

 But if you’re counting on using the sale proceeds to pay for the new house, then you’d better make sure your property gives you enough value.
 You can check on the average market rate for homes in your area via the HDB Resale Portal.